Field Residency

 Steward of the String

 I am not a traditional professional trainer with a 40-run kennel.
 I am a student of the uplands and a steward of the bird dog’s potential.
-My background is rooted in a ten-year career as a U.S. Army Veteran, serving first as a Combat Medic and later as an Infantry Officer.
+My background is rooted in a ten-year U.S. Army career, serving first as a Combat Medic and later as an Infantry Officer.
 While I am not a veterinarian, my years in trauma medicine and operational leadership in a combat zone provide me with the calm and competence required to prioritize your dog’s safety in remote environments.

 When your dog joins my string, they aren't just a client; they are a member of my team for the journey ahead.
 My goal isn't to “finish” your dog in a single trip, but to return a dog who is significantly more seasoned, confident, and improved by the grit of the prairie.